cjoshmartin-com/design-patterns-react/markdown.md

     // TODO
 ```
 ---

+class: center,middle

+# Structual Patterns
+---

 # Adapter

 * Structural Pattern

+* Commonally called a _wrapper_

 * Converts  one type of object to another type of object that the client expects

-* Commonally called a _wrapper_

 * Make up of:
     - **Target** which is the object the client interacts